tenable/terrascan/README.md

 3. [Integrate](#integrate)

 ### Step 1: Install
-Terrascan's supports multiple ways to install and is also available as a Docker image.
+Terrascan supports multiple ways to install and is also available as a Docker image.
-See Terrascan's [releases](https://github.com/accurics/terrascan/releases) page for latest version of builds in all supported platforms.
+See Terrascan's [releases](https://github.com/accurics/terrascan/releases) page for the latest version of builds in all supported platforms.
 Select the correct binary for your platform.

 #### Install as a native executable